lhem43/kufi-e-wallet-with-hyperledger-chain-cli/README.md

 - Flutter stable with Dart 3.10+ and Android SDK (for mobile app build).
 - Go 1.21+ (for KufiChain CLI and chain gateway).

-## Install The APK (Recommended For Review)

-The APK is provided as `kufi_wallet.apk` at repository root when included.
-If the binary is omitted for a source-only release, request the download link from the project owner.

-1. Download the APK from the repo root or the provided link.
-2. Install it on Android.
-3. Sign up.

 ## Rebuild APK From Source (Optional)

 Linux/macOS: